datneuro/Immunoproteasome_PD/README.md

 ## **📜 Citation**
 If you use this repository, please cite our work:

-> **PSMB8 Immunoproteasome activation links α-synuclein pathology and cytotoxic T cell immunity in Parkinson’s disease**
+> **Pathological role of immunoproteasome PSMB8 in Parkinson's disease: A link between α-synuclein aggregation and immune activation**
 > *Submitted to journal*

 📜 **License**: GPL-3.0 License